 Plants globally account for 80% of human food consumption, according to the FAO, and are the main source of nutrition for livestock.
 Healthy plants ensure the quality and safety of crop production, which is the basis of countless people’s livelihoods.

 “Plants are the foundation for all life on Earth.
-Improving plant health is key to feeding the growing global population as well as supporting economic development around the world,”, said Ulrich Kuhlmann, Executive Director, Global Operations at CABI.
+Improving the health of plants is key to feeding the growing global population as well as supporting economic development around the world.” said Ulrich Kuhlmann, Executive Director, Global Operations at CABI.

-Healthy plants not only produce good quality food but are robust when it comes to external stresses, such as environmental changes and pest attacks.
+Healthy plants not only produce good quality food.
+They are also robust when it comes to external stresses, such as environmental changes and pest attacks.

 Plant health is a driver of food security and is also critical for the general health of the environment.

-Pests are one of the most serious threats to plant health.
+Pests are one of the most serious threats to the health of plants.
 The FAO estimates that 40% of crops are lost yearly to pests.
 This poses a major risk to our food security.

-Therefore, maintaining plant health is vital so plants can be better armed against pests and other environmental stresses, ensuring sustainable food production.
+Maintaining plant health is vital.
+It helps plants better withstand pests and environmental stresses, ensuring sustainable food production.

 One of the most efficient ways to protect and maintain plant health is to use safer pest control methods.

-Reliance on conventional pesticides threatens plant health in the long run, eventually making plants more vulnerable to pests and environmental stresses.
+Reliance on conventional pesticides threatens the health of plants in the long run, eventually making plants more vulnerable to pests and environmental stresses.
 Chemicals can greatly damage the environment, harming the natural biodiversity that surrounds and supports plant growth.
 Chemicals can also weaken the soils, destroying and disrupting the natural soil microbiology, which is fundamental to healthy plant growth.

 Using safer alternatives such as biopesticides and biocontrol products is a good way to protect the environment and, thus, plant health.
 For example, some bioprotection products are specific to their target pests, others are inert or degrade naturally, making them less harmful to beneficial organisms with no lasting impact on biodiversity.
 This is in stark contrast to some of their more toxic chemical counterparts.

 Integrated Pest Management is another safer approach that helps the crop system become more robust and healthier.
 This approach focuses on the use of sustainable pest management approaches such as pest prevention, biocontrol and cultural measures that do not have such adverse effects on the environment.
-The judicious use of low–toxicity chemical pesticides is permitted within IPM, but only as a last resort.
+Integrated Pest Management (IPM) permits the judicious use of low-toxicity chemical pesticides as a last resort.